 The bottom line on UV light boils down into two recommendations:

-Explore the possibilities of UV-A and UV-B for boosting yields and valuable features of your harvest, but understand you'll need to protect your eyes and skin from prolonged exposure.
+Explore the possibilities of LED lights with UV-A and UV-B for boosting yields and valuable features of your harvest, but understand you'll need to protect your eyes and skin from prolonged exposure.

 Avoid using UV-C in the grow room, especially when emitted from a grow light.
 Exposure to UV-C can damage your skin, eyes, and more, even after only short bursts.
 Your plants do not need any UV-C to flourish.